npmitchell/dynamicAtlas/README.md

 - Demo Dataset Access: available for download on Zenodo at: https://doi.org/10.5281/zenodo.14792464

-- Full Atlas Data Access: available for download on Dryad at: https://datadryad.org/stash/dataset/doi:10.25349/D9WW43
+- Full Atlas Data Access: available for download on Dryad at: https://datadryad.org/stash/dataset/doi:10.25349/D9WW43 (works best on the Firefox or Google Chrome browsers)

 - Download the data from the repository using the link(s) provided above, and unzip it.